Encouraging Creative Thinking

 7. How do I select materials to say what is important to me?

-8. Which other materials should I try using for this work?
+8. Which other materials could I try using for this work and what might happen?

 Considering innovation